BrucePerens/ws_client/README.md

    # The host name, as in "perens.com"
    host : String,

-   # The path to the requested service.
+   # The path to the requested service, and any additional query parameters which
+   # you would like to use for authentication and initialization.
    This usually begins with '/'.
-   path : String,
+It might look like "/inform?a=1&b=2&c=Bruce" path : String,

    # The port number for the requested service, or nil.
 This argument is optional.
+   # You will often provide a port number while testing software under development.
+   # Of course, the default is 80.
    port : Int32? = nil,

    # This is a union of `nil`, `Bool`, and `OpenSSL::SSL::Context::Client`.